- Pivotal Cloud Foundry® (PCF) 1.6.x and 1.7.x

 non-existent.apps.example.com - [29/07/2016:06:23:21.793 +0000] "GET / HTTP/1.1" 404 0 0 "-" "curl/7.43.0" 10.64.35.253:42735 x_forwarded_for:"10.34.133.33" x_forwarded_proto:"http" vcap_request_id:3944f7e4-d7e1-4685-4f73-5f431020c9ea response_time:- app_id:-

-Notice that 404 was returned as there's no application with the route "non-existent.apps.example.com" in your system.
+Notice that 404 was returned as there is no application with the route "non-existent.apps.example.com" in your system.

-The caveat is that this method is manual and not scalable if you have multiple gorouters.
-Because traffic is load-balanced across them, you need to open a terminal to each of your gorouters to watch for all the traffic (otherwise you could miss the request as it is sent to another gorouter).
-If you have more than a few (3 or 4) gorouters, this becomes a tedious manual process.
+This method is manual and not scalable if you have multiple Gorouters.
+Because traffic is load-balanced across them, you need to open a terminal to each of your Gorouters to watch for all the traffic (otherwise you could miss the request as it is sent to another Gorouter).
+If you have more than one (3 or 4) gorouters, this becomes a tedious manual process.

 This information is based on the implementation details of how the Gorouter generates log files, which may change at any time without formal notice.